 It’s also worth trying the sweet potato pancakes or fluffy ricotta pancakes (yum!) if you’re in the mood for a sweet breakfast.
 Or, whet your appetite by splitting a house-made cinnamon roll with the table.

 And the lush peanut butter french toast?
 Forget about it.
-It’s insane!
+It’s incredible!

 Go for the rum-soaked french toast!
 Ria’s Bluebird is a great rustic brunch spot that serves a notable all day brunch (not just breakfast) including a number of exceptional savory items.
 The food isn’t plated in any fancy way, but it packs a ton of unique flavor and umami.